Famous Footwear: Expansion

-By 1974, all stores in the chain — which then consisted of 15 stores — were unified under the Famous Footwear banner.
-Ninety percent of the chain was purchased from Moldenhauer that5 year by a leveraged buyout led by longtime employees Dave Orfan and Brian Cook, along with a group of outside investors.
+By 1974, all stores in the chain—which then consisted of 15 stores—were unified under the Famous Footwear banner.
+Ninety percent of the chain was purchased from Moldenhauer that year by a leveraged buyout led by longtime employees Dave Orfan and Brian Cook, along with a group of outside investors.
 Orfan initially assumed the role of president with Cook as executive vice president, a relationship which changed in 1979 when Cook assumed the presidency.
-The company became an attractive investment opportunity for the St. Louis-based Brown Shoe Company, which acquired the firm and immediately set about planning for rapid expansion.
+The company became an attractive investment opportunity for the St. Louis–based Brown Shoe Company, which acquired the firm and immediately set about planning for rapid expansion.
 By 1986, the chain consisted of 230 stores.

-In 1990, Famous Footwear launched a 740000 sqft distribution center in Sun Prairie, Wisconsin, near Madison.
+In 1990, Famous Footwear opened a 740000 sqft distribution center in Sun Prairie, Wisconsin, near Madison.
 This was followed by another 800000 sqft distribution center in Lebanon, Tennessee, constructed in 1993.
 Fueled by Brown Shoe Co. money, the chain had expanded to 722 stores in 44 states by the end of that year.

 Before 1974, because of its discounting policy, Famous Footwear was unable to purchase footwear from the two leading athletic shoe giants of the day, Adidas and Puma.
 Consumer demand for this emerging product category was enormous.
 In response, Famous Footwear opened up a number of little sporting goods shops called All Star Sports Centers, facilities which were directly promoted by regular Famous stores.

 The move accelerated the growth of the Famous Footwear chain again, albeit the company's typical business model, which was historically based upon the long margins possible through bulk buying of discontinued products.
 In the ensuing decades, Famous gradually moved to a more traditional mark-up structure based upon the bulk purchase of current goods, while remaining a leading distributor of closeout branded merchandise.

 Company today

 In October 2010, Famous Footwear consisted of 1,126 retail stores in the United States, including 947 Famous Footwear stores and 179 thematically structured outlet stores.
-The company indicated that it had plans to close 126 underperforming stores by the end of 2012, approximately matched by planned openings of additional new locations.
 Some 26 new stores were launched or were planned to open in 2010.
 The company indicated a long-term desire to add another 400 to 500 stores.
+The company indicated that it had plans to close 126 underperforming stores by the end of 2012, approximately matched by planned openings of additional new locations.

 Famous opened five athletic driven stores named "Mind Body Sole" intending to show manufacturers like Nike, Reebok, Brooks, Asics, Adidas and Mizuno that it had the capability to sell these items through commitment to training and customer service.
 Once these small sales stores were unable to move certain high dollar items, the company would be able to move them into the outlet stores under the assumption of them being clear outs being shifted into the outlets.
 What happened, though, was that these items were moved into the outlets and the price was placed at or near retail price, regardless of age or the business trend of the price of such items.